About Joan Cox

 I am a Baltimore native and although I left town for a few years to have adventures in New Orleans and Alexandria, Virginia, I have been back in Baltimore since 2011.
 I am a painter, photographer, graphic designer and writer.
 I earned my MFA from Massachusetts College of Art's low-residency MFA program at the Fine Arts Work Center in Provincetown.

 I received a BFA in Painting from Towson University in Baltimore, Maryland in 1991.
 I have created many different bodies of work, exploring new mediums and exhibiting steadily.
 I began as a watercolor-based figurative painter, experimented with digital media and collage-based paintings and then transitioned into large oil and acrylic paintings.
-My consistent subject is the figure, both actual and implied.
+My consistent subject are narrative double portraits of lesbian and queer couples.

 You can email me at joan@joancoxart.com